pycom/pycom-documentation/content/pymesh/simple-example.md

 ## Output

-An example of output is bellow.
+An example of possible output is below.

-At any point pressing `Enter` will try to execute CLI commands, more details are presented in [Pymesh library CLI](/pymesh/lib-cli).
+At any point pressing `Enter` will result in the attempt to execute CLI commands.
+More details are found in [Pymesh library CLI](/pymesh/lib-cli).

 ```